mkckr0/audio-share/README.md

     - Install vcpkg, and set `VPCKG_ROOT` env.
 This env is required by `CMakePresets.json`.
     - Run `vcpkg install asio protobuf spdlog cxxopts` to install deps.
 The vcpkg triplet is `x64-windows-static-md` for Windows, `x64-linux` for Linux.
     - Run `cmake --preset linux-Release` to configure.
     - Run `cmake --build --preset linux-Release` to build.
-The `as-cmd` is located in `out/install/linux-Release/bin/as-cmd`.
+The `as-cmd` is located at `out/install/linux-Release/bin/as-cmd`.
     - For Windows, replace `linux` to `windows` in previous two steps.

 ## Star History